AztecProtocol/aztec-packages/yarn-project/boxes/token/README.md

 This is a minimal [Aztec](https://aztec.network/) Noir smart contract and frontend bootstrapped with [`aztec-cli unbox`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/cli).
 It is recommended you use the `aztec-cli unbox PrivateToken` command so that the repository is copied with needed modifications from the monorepo subpackage.

-Some contract specific settings for `PrivateToken` are in a [config](src/config.ts) will require manual updates depending on your changes to the source code. `aztec-cli` can be installed with `npm i -g @aztec/cli`, if you don't have it already.
+Some contract specific settings for `PrivateToken` are in a [config](src/config.ts) will require manual updates depending on your changes to the source code.

 ## Setup